Bachelor of Engineering (Honors) in Computer Science & Engineering

 The admitted students should report to MIIT on Friday, November 29, 2019.
 It is very important that the admitted student is present at MIIT on this day.
 A candidate who is absent on this day may lose the seat allocated to him/her.
 After completing admissions-related formalities, the candidate will be required to attend an orientation programme.
 Classes will begin on Monday, December 2, 2019.

 Yes.
 Each student who is admitted to MIIT will be provided a laptop.
 They can use the laptop for their studies in class, in the laboratories, or at home.

 MIIT will procure sufficient copies of all prescribed textbooks and reference books for the MIIT Library.
 Students will be issued the required textbooks for a semester.
 Reference books are limited in number and students have to find if the book is available for issue or for reading in the library.

 All courses at MIIT will be taught by the faculty of MIIT, both from India and from Myanmar.
-A large number of the courses will be taught by the faculty from India.
+Some of the courses will be taught by the faculty from India.
 MIIT faculty from India and Myanmar work closely to bring the best learning experience to the students.

-A large number of courses are taught by the faculty from India.
+Some of the courses are taught by the faculty from India.
 Therefore, English is the language in which these courses are taught.
 It is expected that the students of MIIT have the ability to understand English reasonably well.